 RECOMMENDED: TRY THAILAND’S FRESH SEA FOOD

-In Chon Buri, we went to this Seafood Pier restaurant nearby the sea and the Ang Sila market in Amphoe Mueang District (Over 100 years market).
-We ordered Tom Yang Soup, Pad Thai, fish, and Guava juice which I loved.
+In Chon Buri, we went to this Seafood Pier restaurant nearby the Ang Sila market in Amphoe Mueang District (A market which is over 100 years old).
+We ordered Tom Yang Soup, Pad Thai, fish, and Guava juice which I enjoyed.
 It’s a known place for fresh seafood cravings.
 Experiencing authentic Thai food is a MUST!

 Reference: ท่าเรือ Seafood Pier restaurant